 Figure 2.
-Internal Divide-by-Two Clock Option With External Crystal divide-by-two/divide-by-four clock option - PLL disabled switching characteristics over recommended operating conditions for divide-by-two/divide-by-four clock option - PLL disabled [H = $0.5t{\rm C(CO)}$] (see Figure 2 and Figure 3, and the recommended operating conditions table)
+Internal Divide-by-Two Clock Option With External Crystal divide-by-two/divide-by-four clock option - PLL disabled switching characteristics over recommended operating conditions [H = $0.5t{c(CO)}$] (see Figure 2 and Figure 3, and the recommended operating conditions table)

 The frequency of the reference clock provided at the X2/CLKIN pin can be divided by a factor of two or four to generate the internal machine cycle.
+The selection of the clock mode is described in the clock generator section.